akraft01/Pokedex-web-app/README.md

-🎮 Pokédex Web App
+🕹️ Pokédex Web App
-Welcome to the Pokédex Web App, an interactive and visually appealing Pokédex built with React and GraphQL!
-Explore the world of Pokémon with ease, search and filter Pokémon by type, and get detailed stats on your favorite creatures.
+Welcome to the Pokédex Web App – an immersive and interactive Pokémon experience built with React.
+This project uses both REST API and GraphQL to deliver a smooth user experience for browsing, searching, and exploring your favorite Pokémon!

-🚀 Project Overview
-This project brings the world of Pokémon to your fingertips, featuring a clean interface built with React and powerful data fetching using GraphQL.

 🌟 Features
-📝 Pokémon List: Browse through a complete list of Pokémon, displaying names, types, and basic stats.
+Pokémon List: Browse all Pokémon with detailed information such as names, types, and base stats.
-🔍 Search & Filter: Easily search for any Pokémon by name and filter the list based on Pokémon type.
+Search & Filter: Search for Pokémon by name or filter them by type.
-📖 Pagination: Navigate the Pokémon list effortlessly with built-in pagination.
+Pagination: Navigate easily through the Pokémon list with built-in pagination.
-📊 Pokémon Details: Click on any Pokémon to reveal detailed information, including their image and stats.
+Detailed Pokémon Info: Click on any Pokémon to view detailed stats, including an image.
-🛠️ Tech Stack
+🛠️ Technologies Used
 Frontend: React.js ⚛️
+Data API:
-API: GraphQL with Apollo Client 🔮
+REST API for fetching basic Pokémon data from the backend 🌐 GraphQL API with Apollo Client for enhanced querying 🔮
-Backend: Express.js 🌐 with a simple JSON database for Pokémon data ⚙️ Prerequisites
+Backend: Express.js with a simple JSON database 🗂️
+⚙️ Prerequisites
-Before you begin, ensure that you have the following installed:
+Ensure you have the following installed before starting:

 Node.js: v14.17.0 or higher
 npm: v6.14.13 or higher
-📝 Installation
-To get started locally, follow these steps:
+🚀 Getting Started
+1️⃣ Clone or Download the Project
 Download the project zip file and unzip it.

-Open a terminal and navigate to the project directory:
+Open your terminal and navigate to the project directory:

 bash
 Copier le code
 cd Pokedex-web-app-main/Pokedex-web-app-main
+2️⃣ Install Dependencies
-Install dependencies in the root folder:
+In the root folder, run:

 bash
 Copier le code
 npm install
-Navigate to the pokemon-frontend directory and install dependencies there as well (this step is crucial):
+Next, go to the frontend folder and install dependencies there:

 bash
 Copier le code
-cd Pokedex-web-app-main/Pokedex-web-app-main/pokemon-frontend
+cd pokemon-frontend
 npm install
-🚀 Running the Application
-Start the Backend Server
+3️⃣ Start the Backend (REST API)
-In the root folder, run the following command to start the back-end:
+In the root directory, start the backend server:

 bash
 Copier le code
 npm start
-Start the React Frontend
+4️⃣ Launch the React Frontend
-In a new terminal, navigate to the pokemon-frontend folder and start the React app:
+In a separate terminal, navigate to the frontend folder:

 bash
 Copier le code
+cd pokemon-frontend
 npm start
-This will open the application in your browser at: http://localhost:3000
+Visit the app at: http://localhost:3000

 A preview: